RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 J. F. Sebastian, named after a former [genetic designer](https://bladerunner.fandom.com/wiki/J.F._Sebastian) of the [Tyrell Corporation](https://bladerunner.fandom.com/wiki/Tyrell_Corporation), provides new ways to control and explore the sonic possibilities of the [Deckard's Dream](https://www.deckardsdream.com) synthesiser (DDRM).
 It works both as a **stand-alone app** and as an **audio plug-in**.

-The DDRM is an awesome synthetizer designed by [Black Corporation](http://black-corporation.com) in Japan and inpired by the all mighty [Yamaha CS80](https://reverbmachine.com/blog/exploring-the-yamaha-cs-80).
+The DDRM is an awesome synthesizer designed by [Black Corporation](http://black-corporation.com) in Japan and inspired by the all mighty [Yamaha CS80](https://reverbmachine.com/blog/exploring-the-yamaha-cs-80).
 If you're reading this... you most probably know all about it :)

 J.F.
 Sebastian interfaces with the DDRM and turns its sliders into audio plugin parameters that can be *modulated and automated* from your DAW.
 With J.F.
 Sebastian you can import DDRM bank files, edit patches and export them.
 When you import a bank file, a *Timbre Space* will be created which will allow you to navigate all the presets in a colorful space and create new ones.
 J.F.
 Sebastian also includes a *CS80-like tone selector* that allows you to use the original presetting system of the CS80 in the DDRM.